Brow Lift Surgery in Los Angeles

 - Lines or creases between the eyebrows

-An endoscopic brow lift lifts the forehead and eyebrows from the hairline.
+An endoscopic brow lift elevates the forehead and eyebrows from the hairline.
 This type of brow lift can be performed on its own or with upper and lower blepharoplasty.
-In an endoscopic brow lift procedure, small incisions are made at the hairline and an endoscope with a camera is inserted into the incisions, guiding the doctor during the procedure.
-Excess skin is removed and muscles are repositioned in the forehead, which smoothes out forehead creases and lifts the brow position, anchored there through small tunnels into the bone and deep tissues in the temples.
-We can also use tissue adhesives to fix the brow into its new, lifted position.
+In an endoscopic brow lift procedure, small incisions are made at the hairline, and an endoscope with a camera is inserted into the incisions to guide the doctor during the procedure.
+Excess skin is removed, and muscles are repositioned in the forehead.
+This smooths forehead creases and lifts the brow position, anchored through small tunnels into the bone and deep tissues in the temples.

-A transblepharoplasty brow lift, which is the least invasive brow lift, repositions the eyebrows to an elevated position, which also helps correct drooping upper eyelids that give the eyes a “hooded” look due to excess skin hanging from the upper eyelid.
-The incision point for this surgery is along the upper eyelid, and once excess soft tissue is removed from the upper eyelid and the tissue along the brow line is lifted, an absorbable plate is anchored into the bone and holds the skin in its new, lifted position.
+A transblepharoplasty brow lift, which is the least invasive brow lift, repositions the eyebrows to an elevated position and helps correct drooping upper eyelids that give the eyes a “hooded” look due to excess skin hanging from the upper eyelid.
+As the incision point for this surgery is along the upper eyelid, this is an ideal surgery to combine with upper eyelid blepharoplasty.

 A direct brow lift is most often used to correct droopy upper eyelids.
 A direct brow lift removes a section of skin and underlying tissue from above and on the outer portion of the eyebrows.
 The incision point is made directly above each eyebrow, with a resulting scar that is covered by thick eyebrows.

 As all forms of brow lift surgery are outpatient procedures, you will return home the day of the surgery.
-After surgery, there may be slight discomfort and tightness in the forehead, and possibly mild swelling and bruising in the area, which will subside within the first week or two.
-Driving can be resumed after one or two weeks, and you can typically return to work a week after surgery.
+After surgery, there may be slight to moderate discomfort and tightness in the forehead, and possibly swelling and bruising in the area, which will subside within the first week or two.
+One can typically return to work a week after surgery.